 In addition, Google also endorsed websites that have an SSL certificate, so it can have some benefits to your search engine rankings.

-Websites that do not have a valid SSL will have a warning displayed to site visitors in their browser.
+Websites that do not have a valid SSL will have a warning displayed to site visitors in their browsers.

-You can purchase a private or shared SSL certificate, in layman terms a private SSL is for your domain only and a shared SSL would be from a web hosting company.
-There are many informative articles if you are still unsure on Google.
+You can purchase a private or shared SSL certificate, in layman's terms a private SSL is for your domain only and a shared SSL would be from a web hosting company.
+There are many informative articles if you are still unsure searchable on Google.

 If you would like more information on how ID Studio Web Agency web design London could transform your theatre-related website, contact Mike on 020 8948 5808 or use our contact form.